-IN THE CLASSROOM: Horton intends to major in integrative physiology and is also interested in business.
+IN THE CLASSROOM: Horton is majoring in integrative physiology.

 PERSONAL: Jonathan Alan Horton was born on March 21, 1999 in Tulsa, Okla.
 He is the son of Scott and Jamie Horton and has two sisters.
 Besides running, he enjoys cars.
 Horton has also volunteered with Hope's Crossing Camp (2015-17).